AvolitesLtd/TitanManual/website/versioned_docs/version-19.0/titan-basics/workspace-windows.md

 ## Video preview screens (Diamond 9 only)

-The three preview screens on the top right of the console can be used as extra workspace windows.
+The three preview screens on the top right of the console can be used to display Synergy and RTSP video stream previews, or can also be used as extra workspace windows.

 ![Diamond Media Preview](/docs/images/Diamond-Media-Preview.png)

 To configure a screen, double press <Keys.HardKey>Open/View</Keys.HardKey> and window selection buttons will pop up on each screen, touch the type of window you want to configure the view.
+Select **Video Multi View** to show video feeds - you can then select which streams you want to view ([see Synergy section for more details](../synergy/operating-synergy.md#media-viewer)).

+Video Multi View is also available as a window on other consoles.

 ## Mini Screen (Arena only)